5 Things To Do in The Face of Fear – Even If You Just Want to Run Screaming

 So use those thoughts of yours to fight your fears and not succumb to them.

 #4 – Recognize that history is just that.
 History.

 Many of our fears are grounded in our history.
 I read a quote recently that said “it is not the moment that is tragic but the memory.”
 Think about it.
 It’s true, isn’t it?

 We carry the memories of a lifetime of moments that have caused us pain, and we use these memories as fuel for our fears.

 But we need to remember that those memories are in the past and we are now looking at our present and future.

-I have a client who is madly in love with a man who loves her madly back but his life is complicated and he isn’t always emotionally available to her.
-Both her father and her ex-husband weren’t emotionally unavailable and both ultimately left her.
+I have a client who is madly in love with a man who loves her madly back, but his life is complicated, and he isn’t always emotionally available to her.
+Both her father nor her ex-husband weren’t emotionally unavailable, and both ultimately left her.
 This caused her immeasurable pain, pain that she has carried forward in her life.

 So now she is scared about committing to this man because she doesn’t want to get hurt again.

 She and I are working together to look at the differences and similarities between these three men and identify what in particular scares her.
 She is then having open discussions with her man about her fears.

 She isn’t letting her past pull her away from this man but she is proactively addressing her fears and making decisions based on present circumstances instead of ancient history.